Ironhead Transmission Remove And Install

 Alternative Removal Method

-Whatever method you choose, remove the transmission assembly as slowly as you can.
-No matter how careful you are, Ironhead transmissions usually do not come out in one piece.
+Whatever method you choose, remove the assembly as slowly as you can.
+No matter how careful you are, Ironhead transmissions usually do not come out in one piece!

 If you work too quickly while removing it, gears, washers, and roller bearings will fall every which way.

-Removing an Ironhead transmission unit in one piece is not impossible, just unlikely!
+Removing the unit in one piece is not impossible, just unlikely!

 Mainshaft Bushing Rollers

 It's a good idea to round up all 23 immediately after removing the transmission to make sure you haven't lost one.
-If you need to buy a replacement set of rollers click here.
+If yours are damaged or missing you can buy a set of replacement rollers here.

 The standard factory width for the bushing rollers is .1562" O.D.
 They are also offered in several oversizes to compensate for pinion race wear.
 Do not mix sizes!

-TIP: Check each individual one with a digital caliper.
+TIP: Check each individual roller with a digital caliper or micrometer.

 Read: Best Digital Caliper For Engine Building